Information Risk and Security Policy FAQ

 proofreading time needed.
 Do you even have the skilled person or people available and willing to dedicate sufficient time to this?

-Accumulate a set of policies and procedures based on various sources such as examples in books and on the Web.
-The original materials
+Accumulate a set of policies and procedures based on various sources such as examples in books and scattered across the Web.
+The

-may be free or at least freely available (copyright compliance is itself an information security matter!) but you will need time to consolidate
+original materials may be free or at least freely available (copyright compliance is itself an information security matter!) but you will need

 A hybrid approach